Kwimpcom/factorio-mod-downloader/README.md

 [Tampermonkey for Firefox](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/)

-After that, you can install the userscript for the browser integration from here :
+After that, you can install the userscript for the browser integration from here: